Skip to main content

 Best practices

 Each declared call adds overhead during the pre-execution phase.
-Only declare calls that your handlers will actually use during event processing.
+Only declare calls that your event handlers will actually use during event processing.

 Always use the try_ prefix when calling contract methods in your handlers.
 This ensures your subgraph continues indexing even if a call fails or reverts.
+The declared call in the manifest always uses the base method name (without try_).

 let result = contract.try_balanceOf(userAddress)